Marconi-Lab/Swahili_ASR_Model/README.md

  ### `Fine-tuned Model`

  We hosted the model on [Hugging Face Hub](https://huggingface.co/AntonyG/fine-tune-wav2vec2-large-xls-r-1b-sw).
-You can upload a swahili clip from your files, or record from the browser to get a transcription. *(You get experience some errors in the transcription.
+You can upload a swahili clip from your files, or record from the browser to get a transcription. *(You may experience some errors in the transcription.
 We are working to make the model smarter)*

  ---